Murder of Boo Tiang Huat: Last patrol duty and death

-On the early morning of 30 November 1994, both SSSgt Boo and his partner, Corporal Muhaimin bin Mawasi, were at Newton Road carrying out their usual patrol duty when they noticed a Malay man behaving suspiciously near Goldhill Plaza.
-The officers thus approached the man, who was carrying a black bag, and they inquired him about his identity and asked for his ID card as part of the routine check which police should perform while on patrol.
+On the early morning of 30 November 1994, both Boo and his partner, Corporal Muhaimin bin Mawasi, were at Newton Road carrying out their usual patrol duty when they noticed a man behaving suspiciously near Goldhill Plaza.
+The officers approached the man (Zainal), who was carrying a black bag, and they inquired about his identity and asked for his ID card as part of the routine check which police should perform while on patrol.

-Right then, the Malay man took out an axe and violently swung it at SSSgt Boo's head, and as he collapsed on the ground, 47-year-old SSSgt Boo Tiang Huat died instantly on the spot due to the fatal head injury.
+The man (zainal) took out an axe and violently swung it at Boo's head, and as he collapsed on the ground, 47-year-old Boo Tiang Huat died instantly on the spot due to the fatal head injury.
 Corporal Muhaimin quickly gave chase after the suspect, before he returned again to the scene to tend to his fallen partner.
-The ambulance arrived soon after and paramedics pronounced SSSgt Boo dead at the scene.
+The ambulance arrived soon after and paramedics pronounced Boo dead at the scene.

-The police cordoned off the area and they searched the whole area for the suspect, with the tracker dogs deployed to sniff for the suspect.
-Soon after the incident itself, a 24-year-old handphone exporter named Geoffrey Yeo Yap Hin (杨业兴 Yáng Yèxīng), who was driving to meet up with a friend for supper, spotted the suspect running off the crime scene and towards an open field around Khiang Guan Avenue.
+The police cordoned off the area and searched the whole area for the suspect, with the tracker dogs deployed to sniff for the suspect.
+Soon after the incident, a 24-year-old handphone exporter named Geoffrey Yeo Yap Hin (杨业兴 Yáng Yèxīng), who was driving to meet up with a friend for supper, spotted the suspect running from the crime scene and towards an open field around Khiang Guan Avenue.
 Mistaking the man as a hit-and-run suspect, Yeo alerted a passing patrol car about the sighting, and more than 70 officers went to the place, and eventually cornered the suspect at a private apartment block of Lincolnsvile.
-At 3.30am, the suspect was finally arrested at the sixth floor of the condominium building, which was 500m away from the place where he allegedly murdered SSSgt Boo.
-Yeo, who was later commended by the police for his assistance in apprehending the killer, was shocked when he later realize the man was a murder suspect, but he nevertheless offered condolences to SSSgt Boo's family.
+At 3: 30 am, the suspect was finally arrested at the sixth floor of the condominium building, which was 500m away from the place where he allegedly murdered Boo.
+Yeo, who was later commended by the police for his assistance in apprehending the killer, was shocked when he later realize the man was a murder suspect, but he nevertheless offered condolences to Boo's family.

-In light of the suspect's capture, Police Commissioner Tee Tua Ba condemned the man's violence against a police officer and stated that any suspects who acted defiantly against lawful authority, especially those that come with acts of violence, would not be spared from the "full force of law".
-Commissioner Tee also expressed that the police and prosecution would pursue a preliminary murder charge against the suspect, who had several previous convictions, for the killing of SSSgt Boo.
+In light of the suspect's capture, Police Commissioner Tee Tua Ba condemned the man's violence against a police officer and stated that any suspects who acted defiantly against lawful authority, especially those that commit acts of violence, would not be spared from the "full force of law."
+Commissioner Tee also expressed that the police and prosecution would pursue a preliminary murder charge against the suspect, who had several previous convictions, for the killing of Boo.

-The murder of SSSgt Boo Tiang Huat was the second case where a police officer was killed in that year 1994 itself.
-In May of that same year, just six months before SSSgt Boo was killed, Corporal Hoi Kim Heng was knifed to death by a drug addict while he was discharging his duties, and the killer, 50-year-old Soh Loo Ban, was subsequently gunned down by police after he injured another police corporal Tan Huang Yee (who survived his injuries).
+The murder of Boo Tiang Huat was the second case where a police officer was killed in 1994.
+In May of that year, just six months before Boo was killed, Corporal Hoi Kim Heng was knifed to death by a drug addict while he was discharging his duties, and the killer, 50-year-old Soh Loo Ban, was subsequently gunned down by police after he injured another police corporal, Tan Huang Yee (who survived his injuries).